 Environmental monitoring at waste disposal sites.
-Monitoring of the state of the environment in the places of storage (accumulation) of waste Environmental monitoring of the production facility of waste generation
+Monitoring the state of the environment in places where waste is stored (accumulated) Environmental monitoring of a production facility generating waste

-In practical tasks, three methods of waste classification are most often used:
+In practical problems, three methods of waste classification are most often used:

 • origin;